 The next section outlines some very common issues where support can not just unlock your account:

 Support can only look at the security log and escalate this to Mail Server Administrators.
-At this point it is safe to assume your computer, phone, tablet or other electronic device has been compromised by a botnet and should be scanned for this immediately.
+At this point it is safe to assume your computer, phone, tablet or other electronic device has been compromised and should be scanned for this immediately for threats.
+It is physically impossible for anyone to travel world-wide distances and log into your emails, unless you are a compromised account on a computer which is part of a botnet.
 Support can not unlock this account and the Account Administrator will be notified of the compromised account as soon as possible.
+Support will require an immediate, complex password change, which is done over the phone after account authorization.
+At which point support will send a request to the Mail Administrators to unlock the account.

-The only alternative is to turn off that device and access your email by webmail after the Mail Administrators have unlocked your account.
-If that device starts logging in from various places again, the server will again, imitate account lock-down procedures which do not automatically unlock.
+If you keep getting locked out after the password change; Mail administrators will NOT keep unlocking your account until you resolve your device issue.
+The only alternative to this is to turn off devices and access your email by webmail after the Mail Administrators has checked the logs and noticed you don’t have multiple devices trying to access your mail account every 10 minutes.
+If your account gets blocked again it would be safe to assume, you turned that device back on and gave the botnet your new password.
+The server security log will show your account starts logging in from various places again, the server will again, initiate an account lock-down procedure.
 Any information compromised on your account is your responsibility for utilizing a compromised device to access your mail.
 DotGov Mail does not own nor control your devices and is not responsible for security anywhere beyond the server itself.